nus-cs2103-AY2223S1/tp/docs/team/kang-quan.md

    * This command removes a `SupplyItem` from the inventory in Salesy.
    * Helper methods and classes are also created such as `DeleteItemCommandParser` class to help us parse the user input before creating an `DeleteItemCommand`.
-   * Added testcase for DeleteItemCommand class and DeleteItemCommandParser
+   * Added testcase for DeleteItemCommand class and DeleteItemCommandParser (Pull Request [#146](https://github.com/AY2223S1-CS2103T-W08-4/tp/pull/146))

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s1.github.io/tp-dashboard/?search=kang-quan&breakdown=true)